BenH11235/XORcism/README.md

 * Binary data -- as a direct result of the above.
 We're planning to toy with some approaches to this; it may be more tractable, because binary data tends to have more structure than proper line noise.

+* Any ciphertext where the key size is over 1000, due to the stop-gap performance mitigations mentioned in section 2.2.1.4.

 * Tried to run XORcism on some ciphertext, didn't get the result you want?
 Contact us with the details, and we'll list it here.

-* Any ciphertext where the key size is over 1000, due to the stop-gap performance mitigations introduced earlier.

 # 3. Usage